Viktor Sokolov (naval officer): Replacement

 On 15 February 2024, prominent Russian telegram channels including Rybar reported that Sokolov had been replaced as commander of the Black Sea Fleet.
 Under Sokolov, a significant portion of the Black Sea Fleet had been destroyed by Ukraine, including the large landing ship Tsezar Kunikov on 14 February.
 The Russian milbloggers speculated that the replacement was due to these losses.
 Vice Admiral Sergey Pinchuk was expected to take over command of the Black Sea Fleet.
 On 2 April 2024, Sergei Pinchuk was appointed as commander of the Russian Black Sea Fleet.

 ICC arrest warrant

-On 5 March 2024, the International Criminal Court issued an arrest warrant for Sokolov as part of its Ukraine investigation, citing his alleged war crimes of directing attacks at civilian objects, causing excessive incidental harm to civilians or damage to civilian objects and inhumane acts during the Russian invasion of Ukraine, all under the Rome Statute.
+On 5 March 2024, the International Criminal Court issued an arrest warrant for Sokolov as part of its Ukraine investigation, citing his alleged war crimes of directing attacks at civilian objects, causing excessive incidental harm to civilians or damage to civilian objects and the crime against humanity of inhumane acts during the Russian invasion of Ukraine, all under the Rome Statute.
 A similar warrant was issued against Sergey Kobylash.